 A delicious lunch in a unique location is always a good reason to travel to a different part of town.
 Add in stylish new attractions like the AfricaRise shopping emporium showcasing top African fashion brands in the beautiful Magnet House and the chance to join one of several brilliant guided walking tours led by locals, if you are looking for something special to do in Joburg, the place to start is in the heart of the historic City Centre.

-Thunder Walker on Gandhi Square is set in the historic Somerset House Arcade.
-Built in 1906 it originally housed the United Building Society, and included a banking hall and a safe deposit section.
-You can still visit the vaults.
+Town Treasure is a bar, restaurant and store on Fox Street, behind Gandhi Square is set in the historic Somerset House Arcade.
+Built in 1906 the arcade originally housed the United Building Society, and included a banking hall and a safe deposit section.
+Town Treasure is located among the bank vaults.
 According to an article by James Ball on The Heritage Portal, in addition to Somerset House being one of the oldest surviving bank buildings in the city it is also one of the few remaining glass-roof galleries in South Africa.
 Even in its current state of having been partially restored, it is spectacular.
 And visiting conjures all sorts of ideas about what early Joburg must have been like.
 This is also the home base of JoburgPlaces walking tours who offer a variety of booked city experiences.

-Lunch is served at The Thunder Walker, with tables arrayed in the arcade, and also along the sidewalk on Fox Street, where one should enter.
+Lunch is served at tables inside, and also along the sidewalk on Fox Street.
 The menu is a taste of South Africa with its eclectic migrant heritage, with dishes that include fragrant Cape Malay curries, vegan chakalaka salad, bobotie and a Chinese chicken Chow Mein which we didn't try but was recommended by a reliable source.
 This is casual fare, tasty and comfort food.
 We loved the dombolo steamed bread that accompanied our dish.

 Johannesburg's oldest private member's club welcomes the public for lunch daily in its exceptional long bar, an institution since the Club's founding.
 The Rand Club opened in 1887, just one year after Johannesburg got its city status at the height of a mining boom, but it was installed in this building designed by Leck & Emley in 1904.